Quick Answer

 Can I drink soda after wisdom teeth removal?

-What is dry socket, and how does soda cause it?
+What is dry socket and how does soda cause it?

 How long after wisdom teeth removal can I drink soda?